Technical Committee (TC) Access, Terminals, Transmission and Multiplexing (ATTM) Activity Report 2022

-- Access, terminals, transmission and multiplexing, including cabling, in-building power line technology, installations, signal transmission and other forms of signal treatment up to digitalisation, in the private and public domains, focusing on the specific technology, equipment, installations and regulatory aspects of the physical layer;
+- Access, terminals, transmission and multiplexing, including cabling, in-building power line technology, fixed radio equipment for access and mobile backhauling, installations, signal transmission and other forms of signal treatment up to digitalization, in the private and public domains, focusing on the specific technology, equipment, installations and regulatory aspects of the physical layer.

 - Operational KPIs to monitor global sustainability of ICT deployed services & networks in the field (e.g. Global KPIs, Smart Cities KPIs).

 ETSI’s Access, Terminals, Transmission and Multiplexing committee (TC ATTM) addresses the operational and physical parts of Information and Communications Technologies (ICT), including broadband transmission networks, equipment and sites.

 TC ATTM works closely with ETSI’s Industry Specification Group on Operational energy Efficiency for Users (ISG OEU).
 The two groups share the aim of improving the implementation of efficient ICT services (e.g., SmartM2M and oneM2M solutions) and increasing sustainability efficiency in operational networks and devices, as well as improving energy management efficiency and management of ICT waste in the operational period from implementation until end of life.
 The committee also shares information with other ETSI technical bodies: TC eHEALTH, TC CABLE, TC EE, TC RRS, TC SmartM2M, oneM2M, ISG F5G and ISG mWT.